“Those who cannot remember the past, are condemned to repeat it.”

 With the The Hague court verdict of January 8th, 2020 the basic question whether the pilots properly aligned the plane with Faro-runway center line, still remains unanswered.

-It is doubtful whether proper lessons (ICAO Annex 13) of the Martinair crash in Faro itself and also of the aftermath and its consequences are, willing, to be learned.
+It is doubtful whether proper lessons (ICAO Annex 13) of the Martinair crash in Faro itself and, let alone, also of the aftermath and the personal and societal effects and consequences are, willing, to be learned.

-The lack of comprehensive investigation is an indication for that.
+The lack of comprehensive investigation and care is an indication for this.

 31st annual commemoration